Image

 • Loss of Rights — A conviction may result in the loss of key rights, including firearm ownership restrictions in the Smithville, MO area, potential voting limitations, and difficulties with international travel.

-• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Smithville, MO, including wrongful death claims brought by the victim’s family.
-These cases can result in significant financial liability beyond what is imposed in criminal court.
+• Civil Liability — You may also face lawsuits in Smithville, MO, including wrongful death claims, which can result in significant additional financial responsibility.

-Charged with manslaughter in Smithville, MO?
-When you choose Combs Waterkotte a manslaughter defense attorney in or around Smithville, MO, you’re not just choosing an ideal manslaughter defense attorney in and around Smithville, MO – you’re securing your rights, your freedom, and your future.
-Along with experienced manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Smithville, MO:
+Facing Smithville, MO manslaughter charges?
+When you select Combs Waterkotte a manslaughter defense attorney in or around Smithville, MO, you aren’t simply selecting a top-rated manslaughter defense lawyer in and around Smithville, MO – you are securing your rights, your freedom, and your future.
+Along with esteemed manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Smithville, MO:

 Your Defense Starts with the Right Manslaughter Lawyer in Smithville, MO